bmazzarol/Bunsen-Burner/BunsenBurner.AutoFixture/README.md

 builder with a large number of extensions.

-For some tests it can reduce code and increase test coverage, while focusing the developer on the core logic begin tested.
+For some tests it can reduce code and increase test coverage, while focusing the developer on the core logic under test.
 (I highly recommend reading [Mark Seemann](https://blog.ploeh.dk/2009/03/22/AnnouncingAutoFixture/) everything he writes is great and informative)

 ## How to use

-To start using it import the syntax that your test project is using, for the examples I will use arrange act assert style.
+To start using it import the syntax that your test project is using.

 ```c#
 using static BunsenBurner.AutoFixture.Aaa;